-The Company designs, manufactures and sells high quality golf clubs, golf balls, golf bags and other golf-related accessories.
+The Company designs, manufactures and sells high quality golf clubs, golf balls, golf bags and other golf-related and lifestyle apparel, gear and accessories.
 The Company designs its products to be technologically advanced and in this regard invests a considerable amount in research and development each year.
-The Company's golf products are designed for golfers of all skill levels, both amateur and professional, and are generally designed to conform to the Rules of Golf as published by the United States Golf Association ("USGA") and the ruling authority known as The R&A. The Company has two reportable operating segments that are organized on the basis of products, namely the golf clubs segment and golf balls segment.
-The golf clubs segment consists of Callaway Golf woods, hybrids, irons and wedges and Odyssey putters, including Toulon Design by Odyssey.
-This segment also includes other golf-related accessories, royalties from licensing of the Company's trademarks and service marks and sales of pre-owned golf clubs.
-The golf balls segment consists of Callaway Golf and Strata balls that are designed, manufactured and sold by the Company.
+The Company's golf products are designed for golfers of all skill levels, both amateur and professional, and are generally designed to conform to the Rules of Golf as published by the United States Golf Association ("USGA") and the ruling authority known as The R&A.